Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

-Individual mandate - the Affordable Care Act requires nearly everyone to have health insurance that meets minimum standards.
-With some exceptions, people who do not maintain health insurance coverage will have to pay a penalty.
+Individual mandate - the Affordable Care Act requirement that nearly everyone have health insurance that meets minimum standards.
+Beginning in 2019, the mandate will no longer apply for most states.

 Lawfully present immigrant - noncitizens who are living in the United States legally.

-Lifetime dollar limit - previously, the total amount your health plan would pay for covered services over the life of the policy.
-Under the health care law, health plans can no longer put dollar limits on the amount of care they will cover in your lifetime.
+Lifetime dollar limit - The total amount your health plan will pay for covered services over the life of the policy.
+Under the health care law, health plans bought through the Health Insurance Marketplace and employer coverage can no longer put dollar limits on the amount of care they will cover in your lifetime.

 Long-term care - services that include medical and nonmedical care provided to people who are unable to perform basic activities of daily living, such as dressing or bathing.
 Long-term supports and services can be provided at home, in the community, or in assisted living or nursing homes.
 Individuals may need long-term supports and services at any age.
 Medicare and most health plans don’t pay for long-term care.

 Marketplace/Health Insurance Marketplace - a way to shop for health coverage.
 Through the marketplace, you can shop online and get help by phone or in person to find the plan that works for you and your family.
 The marketplace allows you to compare plans and costs on an “apples-to-apples” basis.
 You also can find out what kind of financial help you may be able to get to pay for premiums and copayments.
 (Sometimes referred to as Health Insurance Exchange.)